 Autumn in Kew Gardens is a spectacular display of vibrant reds, yellows and oranges.
 The vast collection contains trees as old as the Gardens, which date back to the earth 18th century and many of the trees in the Arboretum cannot be found anywhere else in Britain.

-I’ll be posting more photos when I visit this autumn 2021.
 Keep reading for some of the best spots to see autumn colours and where to find the Kew Gardens pumpkin display.

 Temple of Bellona